-If you have protein-S deficiency and are pregnant, you should discuss this with your midwife.
-As well as an increased risk of venous thrombosis, you may have a slightly higher risk of placental problems during pregnancy.
-These include having a smaller baby or pre-eclampsia.
+If you have protein S deficiency and are pregnant, you should discuss this with your midwife or other physician.

-Testing for protein-S deficiency
+Testing for protein S deficiency

-There are a number of tests to detect protein-S deficiency and these vary between different laboratories.
+There are a number of tests to detect protein S deficiency and these vary between different laboratories.
 Sometimes a hospital may send the test to a specialist laboratory.